stuartelimu/vaccination-centres/README.md

 - Clone the repository and activate your virtual environment.

 - Install the dependencies by running this command: `pip install -r requirements.txt`

+- Ensure you have `Postgres` installed on your machine.

+- Create an `.env` file by copying it from `env.sample` and fill it with the details needed

+- Run migrations using this command: `python manage.py makemigrations`

+- Run the web app using this command: `python manage.py runserver`